vpasq/Electronic-Tollgates/README.md

 system.out.
 The number of customers, and the number of months to simulate, can be easily changed at the beginning, or even during, the simulation.

-A complete list of design patterns used is as follows:
+List of design patterns used:

 - Visitor Pattern
 - Factory Pattern